February 8-11, 2021 - Online

-The transformation is underway.
-Discover strategies and stories from the digital front lines, powered by ARC's research.
+The future is already here.
+Discover strategies and stories from the digital front lines at the 25th Annual ARC Industry Forum.

-Join us at the 24th Annual ARC Industry Forum in Orlando, Florida to learn more about how digitizing factories, cities, and infrastructure will benefit technology end users and suppliers alike.
-Discover what your peers and industry leaders are doing today and what steps they are taking in their respective journeys.
+Join us at the 25th Annual ARC Industry Forum to learn more about how transforming factories, cities, and infrastructure will benefit technology end users and suppliers alike.
+Discover what your peers and industry leaders are doing today and what steps they are taking to prepare for the future.

 Leading industrial companies are actively engaged in transformation programs that will reshape their production operations to be more integrated, responsive, and optimized to meet business and customer needs.
 Realizing these innovations requires an understanding of the emerging 21st century operations ecosystem and how it interacts with business, engineering, supply chain, and other organizations.
 Today's connected environments surface machine data that was heretofore unavailable, and so enable new business models.
 New systems may monitor the assets, and new actors may interact with the assets in new ways.
 Industrial plant operations, typically siloed and fairly isolated today, will be reshaped as the core of a 21st century industrial production operations ecosystem.
 A similar evolution is taking place for field operations - such as mining or agriculture.
 In other cases, such as automotive, where the assets operate in public spaces and both the assets and ecosystems are evolving quickly, other factors come into play.